 DON'T let a contractor write him/herself into the grant application, whenever possible.
-The service and price that you get may not be of good value.
+The service and price received from vendor may not be of good value.
+Compliance of District policies should be analyzed at all times.

 DD-5 Competition